Reproducible Analytical Pipelines

 - be open to anyone – this can be facilitated most easily through the use of file and code sharing platforms

-- follow existing good practice for quality assurance – guidance set by departments or organisations, and by the Good Practice Team and Data Quality Hub for the Analysis Function and Government Statistical Service
+- follow existing good practice for quality assurance – guidance set by departments or organisations, and by Best Practice and Impact and Data Quality Hub for the Analysis Function and Government Statistical Service

 - contain well-commented code and have documentation embedded and version controlled within the product, rather than saved elsewhere